STTADev/STTA/README.md

 # STTA
-The project for STTA, or Shifting through the Ages
+The project for STTA, or Shifting through the Ages.

 Welcome to Shifting through the Ages.
 Project is developed by